 Well, it depends.
 First, there must be no court-imposed restrictions.
 Also, if you need child or spousal support income to qualify for a new loan – you’ll need to wait.
 Otherwise, a pre-divorce purchase can be a great option.

 NOTE: When purchasing a new home while still legally married, keep in mind that your spouse will be required to sign a Quitclaim Deed prior to closing.
 This will allow you to claim sole title to the new property.
+But you should likely be signing a Special warranty Deed instead.

 An owelty lien is a tool to utilize when the equity of a home needs to be split.